-Rohit Garg (from Elkhart, IN, USA) started Qwaiting almost 4 years ago.
+Rohit Garg (from Elkhart, IN, USA) started Qwaiting over 4 years ago.

 Hey there!
 I am Rohit Garg, Co-founder of Qwaiting.
 I am 34 and currently residing in Singapore.
 I began my career in the IT field and we introduced Qwaiting to eliminate customer time wait in every business.

 The startup was first built in 2019, in Singapore.
 Currently, we have a team of 50+ members.
 500+ entrepreneurs have implemented this solution because of its tremendous features.
 Our average monthly revenue is 66k$ per month.
 From scheduling all the appointments at a single place to providing monthly data analytics, this software works promptly.

 Rahul (from Delhi) started TeleCRM almost 2 years ago.

 My name is Rahul, I'm the co-founder at Flamon cloudtech.
 Which is the parent company that owns our primary product TeleCRM.
 Taking a step back and looking at the big picture of what we are trying to achieve with TeleCRM - What if there was a way to bring software, automation, and intelligence together in a way that salespeople would only have to do the human part?
 Instead of spending countless hours every week entering data into specific formats and then more hours crunching that data to figure out who are the leads that they need to focus on, the system that collects all the data do the crunching and return a simple list of people who have already been warmed and just need that human touch.